-Based on a compilation of research from analyst firms and industry expert reports in the electronic discovery arena, the following “100+ Provider” list provides a short listing that may be useful in the consideration of electronic discovery providers.
+Based on a compilation of research from analyst firms and industry expert reports in the enterprise content management arena, the following “20+ Vendor” list provides a short listing that may be useful in the consideration of enterprise content management vendors.

 In today’s “sound-bite” environment in which professional organizations compete for client attention through a variety of conduits and communications, it is increasingly important for marketing and sales leaders to consider and coordinate the use of all communications and communications tools in order to maximize impact and influence on potential clients.

 Being a fan of both “More Cowbell” and key “twitterers” and also being aware of the twitter phenomenon of “follow fridays”, I thought it appropriate and fun to begin sharing once a week on Friday a list of five “twitterers” who I believe “bring more cowbell” to those interested in news, views, and events surrounding the topic of electronic discovery.
 Bringing “More Cowbell” is a very good thing in my mind – and I hope you enjoy the writings and rants of those featured as a weekly “@ComplexD Cowbeller”.

 Based on a website review of leading providers influencing the electronic discovery arena, the following list provides a quick, non-all inclusive reference of eDiscovery and eDiscovery-related (fron business intelligence to social media archiving) vendors who have ventured into the “Twittersphere” and have a company specific Twitter feed.

 Authored by the eDiscovery Group of Ireland, the Good Practice Guide to Electronic Discovery in Ireland is designed to present a practical and reasonable approach to assist those who must meet the challenges of discovery of ESI within the jurisdiction of Ireland.